How to Connect Data Source in Tableau in 2022

 Step 3: Fetch the Data

-On the left-hand side, you can see that there are various tables Datasets available.
+On the left-hand side, you can see various tables Datasets available.

 Click on the CO2 Data Cleared set, and you will see something like the following.